watsonrp/SysOps/api/tagBased.md

 Summary
 =======

-Just few scripts that will make you life easier ...
+Simple program which loops the describe ec2 API seeking for key:value pair and act upon: stop/terminate in addition will send SNS Messages to pre-defined topic

 Name
 ====
-Tag Based
+tagBased.sh

 Goal
 ====
-Stop or Terminate EC2 resources based on key:value Tag Pair , currently only support instance as resource type
+Stop or Terminate EC2 resources based on key:value Tag Pair , currently only support instance as resource type , future will also suppot EBS volumes

 PreReq
 ======